Adding an email signature to your Gmail account is a great way to market your brand and make a strong impression on your recipients.

 Branding: You can use an email signature to brand yourself as an expert, using your brand colors and taglines.

-Memorable: An email signature makes your messages unique and easy to identify.
+Memorability: An email signature makes your messages unique and easy to identify.
 This is important because an average internet user receives dozens of emails every day, and it’s easy to forget them unless there’s something unique about them.

-Professional: Using an email signature is a great way to demonstrate professionalism.
+Professionalism: Using an email signature is a great way to demonstrate professionalism.
 It shows that you’re an organized person and makes a positive impact on your recipient.

 How To Add An Email Signature In Gmail

 Adding an email signature in Gmail is pretty straightforward.

 Gmail has also made it very simple to edit, format, and design your email signature.